 When the C1 is out of place, it can affect blood flow to the brain.
 Some fibromyalgia research has observed blood flow changes to the parts of the brain that sense pain and provide an emotional response to pain in patients.
 Thus, correcting the blood flow problem may be the first step in getting help.

 Interestingly, an atlas misalignment can also affect the shoulder, elbow, hip, and jaw.
 Many patients who have problems in these particular joints have sought upper cervical chiropractic care to find relief.
-This only helps to solidify the idea that fibromyalgia is connected to an upper cervical misalignment.
+This only helps to solidify the idea that fibromyalgia has something to do with an upper cervical misalignment.

 What Is Upper Cervical Chiropractic?

-Upper cervical chiropractic involves the use of a low force adjustment (none of that “popping” or “cracking”) to set the C1 and C2 in place.
+Upper cervical chiropractic involves the use of a low force adjustment to set the C1 and C2 in place.
 This, in turn, causes the rest of the spine to realign naturally.
-As a result, pressure may be removed from nerves in the shoulders, hips, and jaw that were caused by the original misalignment.
+As a result, the removal of pressure from nerves in the shoulders, hips, and jaw happens.
 Proper blood flow to the brain can be restored.
-Therefore, many patients feel immediate benefits, but also continue to feel better over time as long lasting adjustments give the body time to heal naturally.
+Therefore, many patients feel immediate benefits.
+The long-lasting adjustments give the body time to heal naturally.